ropensci/osmplotr/README.md

 ![map6](./figure/map6.png)

-... see package vignette for a lot more detail and further capabilities.
+... see package vignettes on downloading data and making maps for a lot more detail and further capabilities.